 I have always been fascinated by anger.
 The bulk of my early professional life was spent as a probation officer, sometimes running anger management groups.
 The participants would report becoming more aware of the build-up to angry episodes, an ability to stop before reacting, sometimes more insight into options.
 But anger and its associated behaviour is persistent and it takes practice to change.

 When I started working as a trainer, I recognised similar (if not such extreme) discussion, whether it was in a hospital, in an insurance company or a charity.
 Anger (annoyance, frustration, irritation) seems to be part of our life experience, but one that we often struggle to know what to do with.

-In May and August I’ll be running a course called Practical Steps in Working with Anger in which we will consider the idea of anger.
+I’ve started running a course called Practical Steps in Working with Anger, in which I consider the idea of anger.
 What purpose does it serve?
 What can we do when we experience it, in ourselves or from others?

-I will be making some suggestions, but my experience has been that it is often in the conversation on the course that the true learning occurs.
+I will make some suggestions, but my experience has been that it is often in the conversation on the course that the true learning occurs.

 Why not sign up to our newsletter?

 Sign up to our monthly newsletter, full of tips, tricks and news to help you to be happier and more productive at work.